 The Attorney General is the head of the North Carolina Department of Justice.
 The Department has four primary functions:

-Attorney General Roy Cooper and attorneys in the Department of Justice’s Legal Services
+Attorney General Josh Stein and attorneys in the Department of Justice’s Legal Services

 provide legal advice and representation to state government departments, agencies and commissions.

 The Attorney General also provides legal opinions at the request of public officials and handles all criminal appeals from state trial courts.
 When public safety and interests are at stake, the Attorney General can take legal action on behalf of the State and its people.

 The Department of Justice provides assistance to law enforcement agencies